lebip/st_storages/README.md

 - **Sorting speed:** ~hopper speed - almost 9000 items/hour.
 - **Size:** 29x21x49 - 17610 blocks.
 - **Extra features:** Chunkloader included.
 The shulker boxes partially filled can be called from the UI.
 There is a nether portal for player use and a pause lever.
 - **testing and known issues:** No known issues.
 Tested by the creators.
-Noisy and laggy on low end hardware due to clocking pistons.
+Noisy, and laggy on low end hardware due to clocking pistons.
 The unsorted/overflow/unstackable slice should be cleared before it fills up completely as it lacks protection.
 The box calling function should be clicked only once and never when the system is active, as it can easily break if spammed or spit out loose items if the the slice is currently loading them.
 - [**Original post (16/04/2025)**](https://discord.com/channels/748542142347083868/749137424684285992/1361920281634930718)
 - [**Download link (latest update)**](https://discord.com/channels/748542142347083868/1361920281634930718/1402919604078116884)
 - [**Help thread**](https://discord.com/channels/748542142347083868/1275462763791126558)